lindensheehy/3D-Game-Engine/README.md

   - `src/` — All implementation files (`.cpp`).
 - `testing/` — Contains test files (not part of the main build).

+---

 ## 📄 License

 This project is licensed under the [GNU General Public License v3.0](./LICENSE).

 You are free to use, modify, and distribute this software, as long as any derivative work is also shared under the same license.

+SPDX-License-Identifier: GPL-3.0

+### 🛡️ Why GPL?

+I chose the GPL for one simple reason: it reflects exactly how I want this work to be used.
+I have no problem with people using my code however they like—**as long as it stays open source**.

+This engine represents a lot of work on my end, and I'm proud to share it freely.
+The GPL ensures that no one can take advantage of that by locking it behind closed doors.
+If this code helps someone, that’s awesome—I just want that openness to continue forward.

+---

 ## 🏁 Final Thoughts

 >This was very much a passion project for me.
 As much as it was a chance to grow as a programmer, it was also just *fun*.
 Every part of this engine reflects something I wanted to build, understand, or improve.
-I poured a lot of time into this—somewhere north of 17,000 lines of code and hundreds of hours.
+>I poured a lot of time into this—somewhere north of 17,000 lines of code and hundreds of hours.
 It’s not perfect, but it’s mine, and it’s finished.
 And I’m proud of that.
-Development now shifts to a collaborative, Vulkan-powered version—but this version will always stand as a milestone in my growth as a developer.
+>Development now shifts to a collaborative, Vulkan-powered version—but this version will always stand as a milestone in my growth as a developer.
-— **Linden Sheehy**
+>— **Linden Sheehy**